 Microsoft Access databases, along with the Backstreet Boys, Sony Discman and Beanie Babies were everywhere in the late 1990’s and early 2000’s.
-Convenient and easy to use, Access became the data bedrock of many small businesses.
-Fast forward to 2021, and many small businesses and nonprofits have seen the need to leave them Backstreet Boys behind and adapt to the modern era.
-After all, data often becomes more useful (and easier to manage) when it can be integrated across an organization.
-WordPress is versatile and powerful enough to do just that, and to automate some functions that used to be manual in Access.
+Convenient, powerful (for the day) and easy to use, Access became the data bedrock of many small businesses.
+Fast forward to 2021, and many small businesses and nonprofits have seen the need to leave those funky beats behind and embrace the modern era.
+Business data, of course, becomes more useful and easier to manage when it can be integrated to be aware of other data sets, whether external or internal.
+WordPress is versatile and powerful enough to do just that, and to automate business processes that used to be manual in Access.

 Watermelon Web Works, having been formed in 2002, knows Beanie Babies.
 We have moved data and business processes from Microsoft Access to WordPress for many clients, and we have ongoing projects that are doing exactly that.
 We also work with lots of clients who still have an old, crucial Access database on someone’s computer, terrified that something will happen to it.